Generic name: fluconazole (oral/injection) [ floo-KOE-na-zole ]

 What other drugs will affect fluconazole?

-Many drugs can interact with fluconazole, and some drugs should not be used together.
+Many drugs can affect fluconazole, and some drugs should not be used at the same time.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible interactions are listed here.